 KVCC was organized in 1969 by the 104th Maine Legislature and first classes began in the fall of 1970, with 35 full-time and 131 part-time students.
 Since then, KVCC has undergone many changes and has grown to an enrollment of 2,554 full and part-time students enrolled in credit courses for the fall semester, 2011.
 In addition, KVCC offers a comprehensive schedule of continuing education courses and business and industry outreach programs.

-The College is accredited by the New England Association of Schools and Colleges, Inc., Commission on Institutions of Higher Education; the Association of Collegiate Business Schools and Programs; the Maine Board of Emergency Medical Services; the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); the Commission on Accreditation of Allied Health Programs on recommendation of the Medical Assisting Education Review Board; the Maine State Board of Nursing; the National League for Nursing Accrediting Commission; the Accreditation Council for Occupational Therapy Education; the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association; the Joint Review Committee on Education in Radiologic Technology (JRCERT); North American Board of Certified Energy Practitioners (NABCEP); and the National Institute for Metalworking Skills (NIMS) Inc.
+The College is accredited by the New England Commission of Higher Education (NECHE); the Association of Collegiate Business Schools and Programs; the Maine Board of Emergency Medical Services; the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); the Commission on Accreditation of Allied Health Programs on recommendation of the Medical Assisting Education Review Board; the Maine State Board of Nursing; the National League for Nursing Accrediting Commission; the Accreditation Council for Occupational Therapy Education; the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association; the Joint Review Committee on Education in Radiologic Technology (JRCERT); North American Board of Certified Energy Practitioners (NABCEP); and the National Institute for Metalworking Skills (NIMS) Inc.